Near-lossless $\ell_\infty$-constrained Image Decompression via Deep Neural Network: Related Works

-But by Eq(\ref{quantization}), the quantization error will be no greater than the bound $\tau$ for every pixel:
+Due to the quantization step size $\tau$, the quantization error will be no greater than the bound $\tau$ for every pixel:

-The above inequalities not only impose an $\ell_\infty$ error bound, but more importantly they, for the purpose of this work, provide highly effective priors, on per pixel, to optimize the deep neural networks for deep decoding of the $\ell_\infty$-compressed images.
+The above inequalities not only impose an $\ell_\infty$ error bound, but more importantly they, for the purpose of this work, provide highly effective priors, on per pixel, to optimize the deep neural networks for compression artifacts removal.